tsaastam/datasciencecoursera/getting_and_cleaning_data-project/README.md

-# Getting and Cleaning Data
+# Getting and Cleaning Data Course Project

 Course project for the Getting and Cleaning Data course: https://class.coursera.org/getdata-012

 ## Requirements

 * R
-* The original data set, which is assumed to be located in a directory called `UCI HAR Dataset` under the current working directory
+* The original data set, which is assumed to be located in a directory called `UCI HAR Dataset` (with spaces) under the current working directory
 * The R package "plyr".
 You can install it with `install.packages("plyr")`

 ## How to run